Christmas Craft Show and Bistro

 10 a.m. to 4 p.m.

 St. Olave’s is pleased to present its annual Christmas Craft Show, back after a two-year hiatus.
 Get a jump on your Christmas shopping with unique gift items from 20-25 local artists and artisans.
 New this year, we will also be presenting a Food Emporium with optional online ordering in advance.
 Come stroll the aisles then pick up a delicious snack or meal to go.
-Applicaitons are now being received for Craft Vendors and Food Emporium Vendors.
-Click on the buttons below to find out more information.
+Our Anglican Church Women (ACW) will also be selling unique art prints and collectibles. $2 admission (children 12 and under free), with door proceeds going to the Toronto Ukraine Society.

 Saturday, June 18, 10 a.m. to 2 p.m.